What have alumni gone on to do?

 No. The MS has a competitive admission review and each candidate will receive a holistic review of their application materials.
 Students who successfully complete the GCEEF coursework with a strong academic record have completed the prerequisites for admission to the MSEE.
 For further information please contact the EE Graduate Advisor.

 I’d like to study at UW Bothell on an F-1 visa.
 Can I take the GCEEF?

 The Graduate Certificate in Electrical Engineering Foundations does not meet the minimum enrollment requirements for students studying in the United States on an F1 Visa.
 There may be some exceptions to this restriction; please contact the Center for International Education at email@example.com for further information.

 How much is tuition?

 Tuition costs are on a per-credit basis and structured the same way as our MSEE courses.
-For the latest tuition costs, please visit our Tuition & Fees page.
+For the latest tuition costs, please visit our tuition page.